mackristof/org-rtosm-update/README.md

 to start project :
 - for Intellij users => ./gradlew runModIDEA -i
 - for Eclipse users => ./gradlew runModEclipse -i

+then start web browser on http://localhost:8000/ and click "connect" to see OSM update in RT.

+Enjoy !